 And Bulkhead, a big low level rube who is 100% big guy... and the universe's greatest space bridge expert.
 He was at least working on a space bridge at the beginning of the series, which was his life-long dream anyway, but if it weren't for a certain screw-up with Sentinel, he would probably be much higher up.

 Also Prowl, another member of Prime's crew, who happens to be one of the most badass Ninjas on Cybertron.
 His reasons for being held back were a combination of early life pacifism, and a Heroic BSOD after his master died.

-Also Ratchet, a vet of the Great War and is bonded to the single most powerful Autobot weapon in existence.
-Which is also their ship.
+Also Ratchet, a vet of the Great War and is bonded to the single most powerful Autobot weapon in existence, Omega Supreme, which has been serving as the team's "simple non-combat" repair/maintenance ship all along.
 Seriously, outside of Bumblebee, the entire "lowly maintenance crew" are absurdly overqualified for their low station.

 Terry of Batman Beyond qualifies.
 He is, after all, officially (and de facto) Wayne's errand boy.
 Then there's Alfred, Wayne's butler...

 SWAT Kats: The Radical Squadron fits this pretty well.
 Due to them getting screwed over by their superior officer, Jake "Razor" Clawson and Chance "T-Bone" Furlong are given a life sentence of tending to a military junkyard.
 Ironically, this job gives them ample access to most of the technology they need to build their crime-fighting arsenal.

 Ben 10.
 The first few seasons (and associated live action films) established that there is a powerful alien fighting force that takes cover identies such as school teachers, mailmen and phone repair people.
 They even call themselves The Plumbers, a job most would consider as low or lower than the janitor!